UPPMAX/HPC-python/docs/day1/packages.rst

 .. objectives::

+   Learners

-   - Show how to check for Python packages
+   - can check for Python packages
-   - show how to install own packages on the different clusters
+   - know how to install own packages on the different clusters

 .. admonition:: There are two package installation systems